READ GENESIS 30-33

 Within genetics there are complexities about the color of goats /sheep wool 🐐 and those in the field of genetics study it extensively today.
 If you want to read more about the possible reasoning with the branches check out the link below.

-God gave Jacob direction, and guided his business.
+God gave Jacob direction, and this direction guided his business.

 God is able to direct and guide your business as well.
 Not only can God guide us in our work but in our restorative attempts at peace.
 IN the very places were we are solely to blame and the anger is rightfully directed at us, God is able to restore.
-Jacob wrestles internally and externally before he attempts peace.
+Jacob wrestles internally and externally before he attempts peace with his brother.

 “No, please; if I find favor with you, then accept my present from my hand; for truly to see your face is like seeing the face of God….”
 Gen. 33:10.